 Over the past 50 years, remote sensing via satellites has yielded both spectacular views of our planet and unprecedented scientific insight.
 Today, Earth-observation satellites are at the forefront of monitoring deforestation, rising sea levels and greenhouse gas emissions in the atmosphere.
 At Airbus, we not only build many of these satellites but transform geospatial data into actionable insight to help fight climate change.

 More than 150 Earth-observation satellites are currently in orbit.
 Their mission is to provide scientists with the essential data needed to detect environmental changes on Earth.
 Because many climate variables can only be measured from space, Earth-observation satellites are a vital tool to monitor the effects of climate change on natural ecosystems.

-Today, 27 of our satellites are involved in climate change monitoring and an additional 18 are in development.
+At any one time some 20 of our satellites are involved in climate change monitoring with an additional 20 in development.
 Our complete fleet of satellites measures the following aspects:

 This critical geospatial data enables us to: